Severn Tunnel: Construction

 During mid-1885, the Severn Tunnel was completed from a structural standing.
-To mark this accomplishment, on 5 September 1885, a special passenger train carrying numerous company officials and VIPs, including Sir Daniel Gooch, the then-chairman of the GWR Company, travelled through the tunnel.
+To mark this accomplishment, on 5 September 1885, a special passenger train carrying numerous company officials and VIPs, including Sir Daniel Gooch, the then-chairman of the GWR, travelled through the tunnel.
 The first goods train passed through it on 9 January 1886.
 However, regular services would have to wait until the permanent pumping systems were complete.
-On 17 November 1886, the tunnel works were inspected by Colonel F. H. Rich, the Government Inspector, a necessary step in advance of its opening to any passenger traffic.
+On 17 November 1886, the tunnel works were inspected by Colonel F. H. Rich, the government inspector, a necessary step in advance of its opening to any passenger traffic.
 Colonel Rich approved the works; thus, the tunnel was opened to regular goods trains during September 1886; the first passenger train followed on 1 December 1886, by which point nearly 14 years had passed since work on the tunnel had started.

 Operations

 At the newly built Severn Tunnel Junction station, the GWR built a major marshalling yard, which: distributed east and north, sending coal from the South Wales Valleys towards London and the Midlands; created mainline and localised mixed-traffic freight from goods shipped in from the Midlands, the Southwest and along the Thames Valley, both westwards into Wales and vice versa.

 Due to the access gradients, throughout the steam era, assistance was required for the passage of all heavy trains through the Severn Tunnel, which entailed (eastwards, from Severn Tunnel Junction): 3+1/2 mile of 1-in-90 down to the middle of the tunnel; a further 3+1/2 mile at 1-in-100 up to Pilning; a short level then 3+1/2 mile more at 1-in-100 to Patchway.
 This meant that the associated locomotive shed at Severn Tunnel Junction (86E), had a large number of pilot and banking locomotives to assist heavy trains through the tunnel.
 Under typical operations, pilot locomotives usually worked eastwards and were detached at Pilning, and would then work westwards piloting a second train back to the marshalling yard.
 During the latter days of steam under British Rail, these locomotives were mainly a group of latter-built GWR 5101 Class 2-6-2T locomotives, the bulk of which now form the core preserved stock of that class today.